loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 Depending on the source language you are compiling a lot of these IRs might not necessarily be the most fitting choices.
-A lot of these are modelled for imperative languages, and expect the source language to follow a traditional stack frame based calling convention, which might not always be the most fitting choice.
+A lot of these are modeled for imperative languages, and expect the source language to follow a traditional stack frame based calling convention, which might not always be the most fitting choice.
 For these case, it might be nicer to target an assembly language directly instead.

-An assembly language is often as low as you can go without directly targeting machine code, and it is often made to resemble CPU instructions relatively closely. x86-64 is a instruction set for CPUs, widely used in personal computers and servers.
+An assembly language is often as low as you can go without directly targeting machine code, and it is often made to resemble CPU instructions relatively closely. x86-64 is an instruction set for CPUs, widely used in personal computers and servers.
 It is an extension that was created in 2000 based on the already popular instruction set x86 @x86WhitePaper.